einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

             .WithException<FancyException>(it => it.Code == 17));
 ```

 In this case the error messages will be a bit more generic, since the content of the check is opaque to the test.
-A typical error will look like this:
+These are typical errors:

 ```text
 > Exception check failed for log entry #0: 'Oh no!'.
 Expected exception to check but found none.